Xakkusu/1_project_pilates/README.md

 <img src="docs/features/navbar-mobile-feature.html.png" alt="navbar on mobile device" width="40%">  <img src="docs/features/navbar-mobile-selected-feature.html.png" alt="navbar selected on mobile device" width="40%">

-- on smaller screens the menu items are replaced by a burger-menu-icon.
+- On smaller screens the menu items are replaced by a burger-menu-icon.
 When selected the menu items are shown via a drop down option and can then be selected

 #### Footer
 <img src="docs/features/footer-feature.html.png" alt="footer with social media icons">